Akaixz/ItemRenamer/README.md

 # ItemRenamer
-A Synthesis Patcher for Skyrim that adjusts item and spell names to match those specified in one or more user configurable files, usually to facilitate better inventory sorting.
+A Synthesis Patcher for Fallout 4 that adjusts item names to match those specified in one or more user configurable files, usually to facilitate better inventory sorting.

 A default config file is provided with support for the vanilla game and DLC.
 I also include definitions for a few mods that I personally use.